-Dolutegravir tablet is contraindicated in patients:
+Dolutegravir Dispersible Tablets 10 mg are contraindicated in patients:

-- with previous hypersensitivity reaction to dolutegravir - receiving dofetilide due to the potential for increased dofetilide plasma concentrations and the risk for serious and/or life-threatening events.
+- with previous hypersensitivity reaction to dolutegravir [see 4.4]. - receiving dofetilide due to the potential for increased dofetilide plasma concentrations and the risk for serious and/or life-threatening events [see Drug Interactions (4.5)]. - Fomulation contains mannitol which may have a mild laxative effect.